gabrielhilal/gabrielhilal/README.md

 ## Olá 👋

 My name is Gabriel Hilal and I'm a full-stack web developer.
-I'm from Brazil and I lived in the UK for a few years.
+I'm from Brazil and I've lived in the UK for a few years.
 I'm currently based in Porto Alegre (GMT-3) and I work remotely as the Lead Developer at Healios (UK based company).

 #### Some of my everyday tools